-Prime time is a continuous period of not less than three consecutive hours per broadcast day as designated by the station between the hours of 6:00 PM and midnight.
+Prime time is a continuous period of not less than three and one-half consecutive hours per broadcast day as designated by the station between the hours of 6:00 PM and Midnight.

-b.
-In all other time, non-program material shall not exceed 16 minutes in any 60- minute period.
+- b.
+In all other time, non-program material shall not exceed 16 minutes in any 60-minute period. - c.

-c.
 Children's Programming Time-Defined as those hours other than prime time in which programs initially designed primarily for children under 12 years of age are scheduled.

-Within this time period on Saturday and Sunday, non-program material shall not exceed nine minutes 30 seconds in any 60- minute period.
+Within this time period on Saturday and Sunday, non-program material shall not exceed 10 minutes in any 60-minute period after December 31, 1974 and nine minutes 30 seconds in any 60-minute period after December 31, 1975.

-Within this time period on Monday through Friday, non-program material shall not exceed 12 minutes in any 60-minute period.
+Within this time period on Monday through Friday, non-program material shall not exceed 14 minutes in any 60-minute period after December 31, 1974 and 12 minutes in any 60-minute period after December 31, 1975.

-3. Program Interruptions:
+- 3. Program Interruptions: - a.

-a.
 Definition: A program interruption is any occurrence of non-program material within the main body of the program.